-Number of

-securities

-remaining

-available for

-future issuance

-under

-Number of W eighted- equity

-securities to be a verage compensation

-issued upon exerc ise price of plans (excluding

-exercise of out standing securities

-outstanding o ptions, reflected

-options and rants and in

-warrants rights column (a)

-Plan Category (a) (b) (c)

-Equity compensation plans approved by security holders 267,466(1) \$ 5.19 292,843

-Equity compensation plans not approved by stockholders N/A N/A

-Total 267,466 \$ 5.19 292,843
+Number of securities to be issued upon exercise of outstanding options and warrants exer ou Teighted- average cise price of tstanding options, rrants and rights securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Plan Category (a) (b) (c) Equity compensation plans approved by security holders 301,391(1) \$ 3.46 125,500 Equity compensation plans not approved by stockholders N/A N/A Total 301,391 \$ 3.46 125,500

-(1) During the year ended December 31, 2021, we had awards outstanding under the 2010 Plan.
-As of the end of fiscal year 2021, we had 185,309 shares of our common stock issuable upon the exercise of outstanding options granted pursuant to the 2010 Plan.
-The securities available under the Plan for issuance and issuable pursuant to exercises of outstanding options may be adjusted in the event of a change in outstanding stock by reason of stock dividend, stock splits, reverse stock splits, etc. As of end of fiscal year 2021, there were warrants outstanding to purchase 3,333 shares of common stock at a weighted average exercise price of \$0.40, none of which were granted pursuant to the 2008 Plan or the 2010 Plan.
+(1) During the year ended December 31, 2022, we had awards outstanding under the 2010 Plan.
+As of the end of fiscal year 2022, we had 185,309 shares of our common stock issuable upon the exercise of outstanding options granted pursuant to the 2010 Plan.
+The securities available under the Plan for issuance and issuable pursuant to exercises of outstanding options may be adjusted in the event of a change in outstanding stock by reason of stock dividend, stock splits, reverse stock splits, etc. As of end of fiscal year 2022, there were warrants outstanding to purchase 3,333 shares of common stock at a weighted average exercise price of \$0.40, none of which were granted pursuant to the 2008 Plan or the 2010 Plan.
 The 2010 Plan expired on October 21, 2020.
 On March 8, 2021, our Board and stockholders owning in excess of majority of our outstanding voting securities approved and adopted the 2021 Stock Incentive Plan (the "2021 Plan").
-Pursuant to the terms of the 2021 Plan we can grant stock options, restricted stock unit awards, and other awards at levels determined appropriate by our Board and/or compensation committee.
+Pursuant to the terms of the 2021 Plan we can grant stock options, restricted stock unit awards, and other awards at levels determined appropriate by our Board and/ or compensation committee.
 The 2021 Plan also allows us to utilize a broad array of equity incentives and performance cash incentives in order to secure and retain the services of our employees, directors and consultants, and to provide long-term incentives that align the interests of our employees, directors, and consultants with the interests of our stockholders.
 An aggregate of 375,000 shares of our common stock may be issued under the 2021 Plan, subject to equitable adjustment in the event of future stock splits, and other capital changes.